 1.1 As further described in Clause 2, the Service enables you to:

-1.1.2 receive payment in WME for your supply of goods or services to a Consumer (“Payment”);
+1.1.2 receive payment in WME Electronic Money for your supply of goods or services to a Consumer (“Payment”);

-1.1.3 make a refund of WME in relation to a Payment made to you (“Refund”);
+1.1.3 make a refund of WME Electronic Money in relation to a Payment made to you (“Refund”);

-1.1.4 make or receive a transfer of WME to or from another Consumer or Business (“Transfer”); and
+1.1.4 make or receive a transfer of WME Electronic Money to or from another Consumer or Business (“Transfer”); and

-1.2 Your WME Balance does not earn interest and is not insured or guaranteed by any person or entity or covered by the Financial Service Compensation Scheme.
+1.2 Your WME Electronic Money Balance does not earn interest and is not insured or guaranteed by any person or entity or covered by the Depositor Compensation Scheme.

 1.3 To be eligible for a Business Account, you must be:

-1.3.1 A sole trader who is at least 18 years old (if you are resident within the European Economic Area (“EEA”)) or at least 14 years old if you reside outside the EEA and the law of your country of residence permits it and acting in the course of a profession, trade or business; or
+1.3.1 A sole trader who is at least 18 years old acting in the course of a profession, trade or business; or

 1.3.2 a company or a partnership.

-2.1 You can purchase WME by using one of the payment methods specified in your Business Account.
-You acknowledge and agree that your purchase of WME is a separate transaction from any Payment or Transfer that you make using that WME.
+2.1 You can purchase WME Electronic Money by using one of the payment methods specified in your Business Account.
+The balance in your Account will reflect the amount of Electronic Money purchased by you from us.
+If we receive money in our accounts in a currency other than the currency indicated to us when we provided you with the bank account details, then we will not be liable for any losses that are incurred by you for any currency conversion performed.
+You acknowledge and agree that your purchase of WME Electronic Money is a separate transaction from any Payment or Transfer that you make using that WME Electronic Money.

-2.3 When a Consumer initiates a Payment, or another Consumer or Business initiates a Transfer to your Business Account, and they have a sufficient WME Balance to cover that Payment or Transfer, we debit their Consumer Account or Business Account (as the case may be) for the amount of the Payment or Transfer and immediately credit that amount of WME to your Business Account.
+2.3 When a Consumer initiates a Payment, or another Consumer or Business initiates a Transfer to your Business Account, and they have a sufficient WME Electronic Money Balance to cover that Payment or Transfer, we debit their Consumer Account or Business Account (as the case may be) for the amount of the Payment or Transfer and immediately credit that amount of WME Electronic Money to your Business Account.